 Several complications can occur when a person is going through opioid withdrawal.
 The level of complications depends on the intensity of withdrawal symptoms.

 Vomiting and nausea are among the prominent symptoms of withdrawal.
 Accidental breathing of vomited material into the lings can result in a severe complication, as it can result in the development of aspiration pneumonia.

 Another painful and potentially dangerous symptom is diarrhea.
 The loss of electrolytes and fluids can make the heartbeat abnormal.
 The irregular rhythm of the heart can cause circulatory problems and heart attacks.
 Replacing fluids lost because of diarrhea and vomiting is essential to prevent this complication.

 Muscle cramps and joint pain can also be a part of opioid withdrawal symptoms, and nausea can also remain present and make you uncomfortable through the entire process of recovering.

 The healthcare provider can work with the patient to provide them with some medicines to reduce the risk of severe complications.

 What to expect in the long term?

 It is not advisable to stop using the prescribed opioid medication without consulting a doctor.
-But, if you stop using these drugs and end up facing the withdrawal symptoms, your best option is to see a professional as soon as possible.
+But, if you stop using these drugs and end up facing withdrawal symptoms, your best option is to see a professional as soon as possible.
 The doctor can help you manage the withdrawal symptoms and adjust your dosage to give you immediate relief.

 Getting professional help for opioid addiction can improve your overall health and reduce your risk of accidental overdose, relapse, and other opioid addiction complications.
 If you become dependent on your prescription medication, talk to your healthcare provider about available treatment programs and support groups.
-The discomfort and pain of withdrawal symptoms is a small price to pay for the overall health improvement you will get from seeking treatment.
+The discomfort and pain of withdrawal symptoms are a small price to pay for the overall health improvement you will get from seeking treatment.